mathiasweidinger/WBqueryR/README.md

 -->
 ## Installation

-As I wrote `WBqueryR` primarily with myself and colleagues in mind, and because it is the first R-package I have ever written, I have no aspiration to get it onto CRAN.
-Built by an amateur, `WBqueryR` might very well "act out" and throw all kinds of errors and bugs at you.
+As I wrote **WBqueryR** primarily with myself and colleagues in mind, and because it is the first R-package I have ever written, I have no aspiration to get it onto CRAN.
+Built by an amateur, it might very well "act out" and throw all kinds of errors and bugs at you.
 If you want to give it a try nonetheless, please use the code snipped below to install it from this github repo.
 YOU HAVE BEEN WARNED 😉

 ``` r
 # first check if devtools is installed, if not install...